Can My Roof Support Solar Panels?

 There are a lot of logistics that go into determining if your home is a good fit for solar panels.
 If you want to do some research on your own, you’ve come to the right spot.
+In this article, we will be covering the basics of supporting roof-mounted solar, some basic technical terms, and potential hazards when it comes to installing solar on your roof.

 Will My Roof Support the Weight of Solar Panels?